 Jessica is currently a freelance actress, director, dramaturg, and technician/designer in Albuquerque, NM.
 She is also the Musical Theater instructor at the Public Academy for the Performing Arts in Albuquerque, NM.
 Her most directing work was seen in the youth theater company's PLAY Conservatory shows, SHREK: THE MUSICAL and GO GO BEACH and the Public Academy for the Performing Arts' INTO THE WOODS, JR., THE EVER AFTER: THE MUSICAL, WONDERLAND!, MUSICAL MONEY, YOUNG LOVE: a middle school musical revue, and GODSPELL, JR..
 Her most recent acting work was as Savannah in MAMA WON'T FLY at the N4th Theater, Phebe/Le Beau in AS YOU LIKE IT and Peggy Grant in THE FRONT PAGE at the Vortex Theatre, as Ann Deever in ALL MY SONS at the Adobe Theatre, in the reading of THE HAIRY APE inspired adaptation DUST TO DUST by Jesus Mayorga at the National Hispanic Cultural Center and Teatro Paragas and BEAUTIFUL BODIES at the Desert Rose Playhouse.
-Her next directing projects include PIPPIN and THE BIG BAD MUSICAL at the Public Academy for the Performing Arts in April 2014.
+Jessica will next be seen as an actress in the Shakespeare Festival at Civic Plaza produced by the Vortex Theatre as the Nurse in ROMEO AND JULIET and a Fairy in A MIDSUMMER NIGHT'S DREAM.
+Her next directing projects include PIPPIN and THE BIG BAD MUSICAL at the Public Academy for the Performing Arts in April 2014, and DISNEY'S TARZAN THE MUSICAL for PLAY Conservatory in August 2014.

 Before Jessica moved back to Albuquerque she was a part-time theater and communications professor at Walla Walla Community College for their Main Campus in Walla Walla and their North Campus in the Washington State Penitentiary.
 She also worked part-time with the after-school program at Lincoln Alternative High School focusing on theater and speech.